37 setup

 Environment variables which have been set during a process will not result in changes in the environment variables of parent processes (e.g. shell) or existing child processes.
 Only new child processes can receive the changed environment variables.

-The setup object provides several attributes to control the tracing:
+The setup object offers several attributes for controlling the tracing:

 .errfile, .logfile, .tracefile, .tracetime and .tracing.